Second Assistant Directors

 Massive Cast Management

-Pro planning of large-scale Chinese shoots where hundreds or thousands of background artists are common.
-Experience with Hengdian's set up extras systems and local casting agencies.
+We plan large Chinese shoots where hundreds or thousands of background artists are common.
+Our team knows Hengdian's on-lot extras systems and local casting agencies well.

 03.